 - Happily Ever After!

 This is the basic formula for a romance novel or story or film.
-There can be variations in this structure, especially if adding in a bit of sci-fi into the plot or it’s a mystery romance.
-Honestly, if you need a better break down than this one, YouTube has some good, but dry, videos for you to look at (I’ll post a link at the end).
+There can be variations in this structure, especially if adding in a bit of sci-fi to the plot or it’s a mystery romance.
+Honestly, if you need a better break down than this one, YouTube has some good, but dry, videos for you to look at.
 I’m more interested in breaking this formula and making it new and exciting.

 Ways you can disrupt the formula:

 - Don’t have a happily ever after!
-Not all relationships end in the two main characters being together.
+Not all relationships end with the two main characters being together.
 Sometimes it’s a great fit between the two of them, but they can’t work it out.
-This is why we love/hate Nicholas Sparks (Best of Me/Walk to Remember – Why Sparks Why?!).
+This is why we love/hate Nicholas Sparks (Best of Me/Walk to Remember – Why Sparks why?!).

 - Have it so your story doesn’t end at the proposal.
 Have your story go beyond the proposal into what their lives are like after that moment.
 Do they stay together?
 Do they have kids?
 What goes wrong?
 What goes right?